keriwarr/splitwise/README.md

 For some expense methods, user methods, and friend methods, you must do the same.

-Splitwise makes some important notes about their API that booleans, and nested parameters don't work.
+Splitwise makes some important notes about their API that booleans and nested parameters don't work.
 You don't need to worry about this.
 Instead of calling:

 ```javascript
 sw.createExpense({